suzeeparker/FRApps_dev3-suzee/docs/BasicTraining.md

                             (DOM) reading from the top to the bottom }
 ```
-We will be building from this basic page to create a page with fixed header and footer, links and a button and an image,
+We will be building from this basic page to create a page with fixed header and footer, links and a button and an image.
+From there we will move on to adding JavaScript (JS) to this web page.
 ___
 ## Basic Large Blocks